DipankarQ/DipankarQ-LAZAREV-Animted-Website/README.md

 # Title :-LAZAREV
-This is a Animated website.This website are fully responsive website
+This is a Animated website.This website are fully responsive website.

 ## Tech
 HTML using for structure